Things to do in Sri Lanka

 Galle Fort, in the coastal town of Galle, was built first in 1588 by the Portuguese and extensively fortified by the Dutch during the 17th Century.
 It is a historical, archaeological and architectural heritage monument.
 It is a UNESCO World Heritage site and the largest remaining fortress in Asia built by European occupiers.
 Some of the sites at the fort include the Old Gate with the British Coat-of-Arms, the Old Dutch Hospital, the ramparts which give excellent views of the Indian Ocean, a clock tower built in 1882 and a lighthouse built in 1939.

 Sigiriya is an ancient rock fortress located near the town of Dambulla.
 It is a site of historical and archaeological significance that is dominated by a massive column of rock nearly 200 metres/660 feet high.
 According to historical data, the site was selected by King Kasyapa (477 – 495 AD) for his new capital.
 He built the palace on the top of the rock and decorated its sides with colourful frescoes.
 On a small plateau about halfway up the side of this rock, he built a gateway in the form of an enormous lion.
 The name of this place is derived from this structure (Lion Rock).
 There are many rock shelters and caves in the vicinity which were occupied by Buddhist monks as early as the 3rd Century BC.
 The rock rises dramatically from the central plains.
 The near-vertical walls reach up to a flat-topped summit that contains the ruins of an ancient civilization.
-On the way to the top up a staircase, you pass a series of remarkable frescoes and a pair of colossal lion's paws carved into the bedrock.
+On the way to the top of a staircase, you pass a series of remarkable frescoes and a pair of colossal lion's paws carved into the bedrock.
 Protected from the sun in the sheltered gallery, the frescoes remain in remarkably good condition.
-The exact dates of the impressive frescoes are thought to date back to 5th Century.
+The exact dates of the impressive frescoes are thought to date back to the 5th Century.
 Another aspect of Sigiriya is that it is considered one of the most important urban planning sites of the first 1000 years AD.
 The gardens here are one of the most important aspects of the site as they are among the oldest landscaped gardens in the world.
-The gardens are divided into the water gardens, cave and boulder gardens and terraced gardens.
+The gardens are divided into water gardens, cave and boulder gardens and terraced gardens.

 Dambulla Cave Temple